Control System for Collaborative Robot

 Result

-The client got a POC of Cobot – a collaborative robot equipped with an array of cameras and lights to perform quality assurance of assembly.
-It resulted in reducing a number of defective items to 0,01%, increasing the output by 40% while saving labor cost by 40%.
+The client piloted a proof of concept (POC) for Cobot's control app—a system designed to manage quality assurance in engine assembly, using a collaborative robot equipped with cameras and lights.
+The further implementation resulted in reducing a number of defective items while increasing the output and saving labor cost.